Certified Holistic Nutritionist, IIN Health Coach, Gluten-Free Recipe Developer, and Blogger behind Goodie Goodie

 - I have Celiac Disease and therefore eat gluten-free for my health.

-- In the last 5 years, I developed a number of severe food sensitivities due to Leaky Gut including but not limited to dairy, egg whites, soy, most nuts/seeds, banana, pineapple, broccoli, spinach, raw blueberries, raspberries, strawberries, and about 40 others.
+- In the last MANY years, I developed a number of severe food sensitivities due to Leaky Gut including but not limited to dairy, eggs, soy, most nuts/seeds, banana, pineapple, broccoli, raspberries, strawberries, walnuts, ginger, eggplant, and about 40 others.
 You will find that my recipes are free of what I cannot consume.